 Corneal Abrasion: How to Care for Your Child

 A corneal abrasion is a scratch to the cornea, the clear layer that covers the front of the eye.
-Corneal abrasions can be painful, but usually heal quickly and don't cause lasting problems.
-By using any drops or ointments as prescribed, you can help your child get better.
+A corneal abrasion can be painful, but it usually heals quickly and doesn't cause lasting problems.
+By using any drops or ointments as prescribed, you can help your child's eye get better.

 Care Instructions